home-assistant/home-assistant.io/source/getting-started/installation-raspberry-pi-image.markdown

 These instructions are also available as a [video](https://www.youtube.com/watch?v=iIz6XqDwHEk).

 Home Assistant will now be available by navigating with a browser to `http://ip-address-of-pi:8123`.
-The default username is `pi` and password is `raspberry` (please change this by running `passwd`)
+The default username is `pi` and password is `raspberry` (please change this by running `passwd` via an SSH connection to your Pi.)

 The following extras are included on the image: